What do we talk about when we talk about acetate? Bob Sdrunk eyewear

 Incredibly resistent and timeless, it’s the defining characteristics of the acetate eyewear.

-Artisan acetate mounts
+Artisan acetate frames

 To illustrate the difference in quality between acetate and injected plastic frames, we can compare it to coffee.
 We are all aware of the difference between a good Italian machine coffee and a low quality instant coffee.
 They differ precisely in how the raw materials are produced, processed and manufactured.
 The same thing happens with glasses.